 Ageing Strategy overview

-Overview of the Ageing Strategy and why we need the NSW Ageing Strategy
+Overview of the NSW Ageing Strategy, why we need it, and what we are doing under the Strategy

 If you require an interpreter, first call 131 450 and tell the operator your preferred language.

-Any incident of harm to an elderly person in our community is of great concern.
+Any incident of harm to an older person in our community is of great concern.

 All serious crimes, whether committed in the home, community or in residential aged care, should be reported to the NSW Police Force for investigation and appropriate action.